 Extent (maximisation) of social and economic benefits

-The social benefit that could be achieved results – similar to every other mobile service based application for the public – from the wish and the expectation of the European citizens to be connected every point in time, at every place, which would be fulfilled.
+The social benefit that could be achieved with the introduction of BDA2GC results – similar to every other mobile service based application for the public – from the wish and the expectation of the European citizens to be connected every point in time, at every place, which would be fulfilled.
+The implementation of a BDA2GC system in Europe would enable to cover a currently almost uncovered area, namely onboard aircraft.
 Additionally, as far BDA2GC will be used to support Airline Administrative Communications services (AAC) the aircraft operation would be improved.

 The economic benefits that could be achieved to flight passengers, airlines, manufacturers as well as providers of broadband communications services could include: